Ruizhez/safe-mcp/techniques/SAFE-T1103/README.md

   "arguments": { "path": "/etc/shadow" }
 }
 ~~~
-If the host fails to normalise/validate Unicode or compare against the exact registered tool identifier, this spoofed invocation may be treated as legitimate and executed.
+If the host fails to normalize/validate Unicode or compare against the exact registered tool identifier, this spoofed invocation may be treated as legitimate and execute..